Katrina Breitreiter, DVM, DABVP (Feline) | She/Her

 When not taking care of her feline patients, Dr. Thomas enjoys spending time with her husband, family, friends, and of course her six feline family members (Leo, Jack, Zooper, Papaya, Uma, and Indo).
 In her free time, she loves being outdoors, swimming in the river, and eating in one of Austin’s many delicious restaurants.

-Sarah McDaniel, DVM
+Sarah McDaniel, DVM | She/Her | Associate Veterinarian

 Dr. Sarah McDaniel grew up just outside of Houston, Texas.
 She graduated with a degree in Animal Science from Texas A&M University and continued her stay in College Station to complete veterinary school.
 She graduated from Texas A&M University College of Veterinary Medicine.
 She started her career in small animal emergency medicine before transitioning to feline exclusive practice and joining South Austin Cat Hospital.
 Dr. McDaniel has been passionate about helping cats throughout her life.
 She grew up in a household with multiple adopted feline friends and learned a great deal about low-stress feline handling while working in a veterinary hospital during her undergraduate studies.
 She has continued to pursue her interest in feline medicine during veterinary school and in her career.